LynnLi100/Portfolio-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: NaturalNumber

   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Inspaired by OSU component NaturalNumber, this design is for modeling a non-nagative integer.
+There are some basic operations in Kernel and
   - **Kernel Methods**:
     - <!-- TODO: list kernel methods then delete this comment -->
   - **Secondary Methods**: